Sabnock-k/Hookkey/README.md

 In the original video, the creator:
 - Used a **USB Rubber Ducky** to run a pre-written payload.
-- Relied on hardware to simulate keyboard and mouse inputs.

 With **Hookkey**:
 - ✅ **Software-only:** No special hardware is required.